gburgett/dallas-albania-connection/src/pages/blog/2018-05-18-the-gospel-in-albania.md

 truth.
 All the facts in the world won't convince someone if you can't contextualize them in a narrative that touches their heart.

-Back home in America, however, we as American Christians are on our home turf!
+In the arena of storytelling, we as Christians are playing on our home turf!
 The Bible has a ton of great stories, and Jesus is the most compelling character ever to exist.
 When discussing faith with an Albanian, you might come up against some objections.
-Much better than arguing your way around those objectives is to share stories of someone in a similar situation, and how that played out for them in the Bible.
+Much better than arguing your way around those objections is to share stories of someone in a similar situation, and how that played out for them in the Bible.
 Examples could be Jonah, who ran from God.
 Or Peter, who was proud and had to be humbled by his denying Christ three times.
 Or the woman with the shameful flow of blood for many years, to whom Jesus showed kindness and said "Your faith has healed you."
 Ask them where they see themselves in the story.

 You are also armed with your story.
 And your story, properly wielded, is a weapon.
 They want to know why you came to Albania.
 They want to know why you used the